pavitranew/session-7-rest-ang/README.md

 Building a URL route scheme to map requests to app actions.

-In a new `rest-api` directory:
+In the `rest-api` directory:

 `$ npm init`

-Create an npm script for nodemon (npm run server)
+Create an npm script for nodemon (npm run start)

 ```
 "scripts": {